Oasis Design logo

 Australia

-There is information on greywater in Australia in the Builder's Grey Water Guide (book).
+There is information on greywater in Australia in the Builder's GW Guide-book.

 Jordan

-Jordan is working with people from Arizona on a new greywater policy.
-They've issued a report, as well.
+Jordan is working with people from Arizona on a new greywater policy, which can be seen along with a report and other material on greywater use on the CSBE website.

 Tip Jar